-were free to exercise their imagination and play to their heart's content.
+The Chan Family in 1926 before Nytee was born.
+(Left to Right) Chan Chuck building of Wing holding Amy, Wayet, Edward, Mary Ann, Lum Sue Ying & Ruth. three original building of Main Street Lockeport were free to exercise their imagination and play to their heart's content.
 They were too young and would only get in the way.
 Happy Cafe was situated next to one of the first three original building of Lockeport erected in 1912.
-In 1915 the name Lockeport was shortened to the Chinese town of Locke, which the Chinese pronounced as Loc-Kee or translated as "happy place" or "happy living."
+In 1915 the name Lockeport was shortened to the Chinese town of Locke, which the Chinese pronounced as Loc-Kee or translated as "happy place".
 One of Nytee's earliest memories of Locke was sitting on the lip of the walkway that bordered the street.
 Together with her new friend Lorraine (Chun) Fong they giggled as they tried to come up with all the swear words they had heard.
-In the summer Nytee would cross the levee road to the packing shed where it was cool under the support beams and where they explored among the big rocks by the water.
-She never told her mother.
+Sometimes they would walk up to Levee Street to buy treats like hom mui, salted dried plums, or a small bag of roasted crickets.
+In the summer Nytee would cross River Road to the packing shed where it was cool under the support beams and where they explored among the big rocks by the water.
+She never told her the "ball".
+A little trench was dug in the ground up in the middle of Levee Street.
+One end of the smaller piece ("ball") was laid part way in the trench while the other end rested outside the edge of the trench.
+The little piece was struck on its edge and was made to fly into the air.
+When the batter hit the ball, he or she ran to the bases.
+Simple.
+No real ball, no pitcher, no equipment... no big deal.
+The kids of